If you fall behind with your rent you need to contact us immediately and make an arrangement to repay the arrears.

 Both StepChange and the Citizens Advice Bureau offer guidance on dealing with debts on your utility bills.
 Wessex Water also has information on their website about how they can help you with water bills.

-50% of our tenants claim Housing Benefit to help pay their rent.
-We have a Benefits Advisor available Tuesday to Friday who can provide advice on and assistance with claiming benefits you may be entitled to.
+64% of our tenants claim either Housing Benefit or Universal Credit to help pay their rent.
+Your Housing Officer can provide advice on and assistance with claiming benefits you may be entitled to.

-For further information about Housing Benefit, the recent reforms and how you may be effected you can look at our Welfare Reform page.
+For further information about Housing Benefit, Universal Credit or the recent reforms and how you may be effected you can look at our Welfare Reform page.

 Do you know about the changes to the minimum wage(s) that took effect from 1 October?
 Read this article to find out more